Compañía de Minas Buenaventura S.A.A. research snapshot

 Rating

-Strong precious-metals and copper exposure with net cash and a San Gabriel growth option, balanced by high commodity, political and operating risk
+Strong gold, silver and copper exposure with net cash, a ramping San Gabriel and growing Cerro Verde dividends, balanced by extreme commodity prices and high operating and political risk

 Trend status